yashsavalia1/aws-pcap/docs/FinalReport.md

 ### Back-end: GO packet capture application

 Using Echo for the HTTP server (trading API) and websocket (data feed).
-Also using the GO pcap library for packet capture.
+Also using the Go pcap library for packet capture.
+Using Go and Python (Pyshark) for live packet parsing.

 ### Database: SQLite